DerekStrickland/go-plugin/examples/grpc/README.md

 # This builds the main CLI
 $ go build -o kv

+# This allows us to instrument and debug our plugin using tokio-console.
+# Not required, but helpful.
+$ cargo install --locked tokio-console

+# To build without tokio console you will need to remove or comment out ths
+# line in main.rs
+#   console_subscriber::init();
+$ export RUSTFLAGS="--cfg tokio_unstable"

 # This builds the plugin written in Rust
 $ cargo build --manifest-path=plugin-rust/Cargo.toml --release